-3. A typical reprior to rehabilitation. defined by its l ceiling, rectan space, and simplicity of detailing.
+3. A typic prior to rehabilitat defined by ceiling, rec space, and simplicity detailing.
 4. As part of the rehabilitation, the historic space was dramatically redefined by removing the first story floor, revealing the basement level.
 Two separate rectangular spaces were then made into one rehabilitated living unit.
-This inappropriate treatment violated both Standards 2 and 9. echnical Preservation Services reservation Assistance Division lational Park Service I.S.
-Department of the Interior Vashington, D.C.
+This inappropriate treatment violated both echnical Preservation Services reservation Assistance Division ational Park Service .S.
+Department of the Interior //ashington, D.C.
+Interpreting the Secretary of the Interior's Standards for Rehabilitation Number: 87-093 Applicable Standard:

-Applicable Standard: 5.
-Sensitive Treatment of Distinctive Features and Craftsmanship (nonconformance)

-Subject: ALTERATION OF INTERIOR LAYOUTS

-Issue: Standard 5 of the Secretary of the Interior's "Standards for Rehabilitation" requires that "distinctive stylistic features" characterizing a building be treated with sensitivity.
+5. Sensitive Treatment of Distinctive Features and Craftsmanship (nonconformance) Subject: ALTERATION OF INTERIOR LAYOUTS Issue: Standard 5 of the Secretary of the Interior's "Standards for Rehabilitation" requires that "distinctive stylistic features" characterizing a building be treated with sensitivity.
 Such features may include the interior floor plan or arrangement of spaces important in defining the historic character of the building.
 Radically changing a floor plan may result in a loss of historic character.
 Application: A three-story, commercial structure built in 1890 was marked by commercial space on the ground floor and office or residential space above (see illus.
 1).
 As a result of many changes over the years, the commercial portion of the building retained little historic fabric; the space behind the storefronts was otherwise undistinguished (see illus.
 2).
 Consequently, the ground floor offered the owner considerable latitude in making changes during the course of the rehabilitation.
 The upper floors were distinguished by an oversized atrium extending through the second and third stories.
 Arranged around this atrium were two distinct rings of rooms, the inner ring fitted with windows intended to borrow light from the atrium, and the outside ring lit by exterior windows (see illus.
 3, and 4).
 Over the years many of the window sash facing the atrium had been filled in, although their location was clearly evident from the surrounding trim.
 The open third floor hallway overlooking the atrium had been enclosed (see illus.
 5).
 Nevertheless, despite these changes and some deterioration of fabric and finishes, the distinctive historic floor plan and the unusual sequence of spaces made up by the atrium and double ring of rooms had largely survived (see illus.
 6 and 7).
-The rehabilitation plans for the upper stories called for retention of the atrium but the removal of all historic fabric behind the perimeter walls of the atrium would be rebuilt in a different configuration, with doors and windows suggestive of the historic ones, but narrower and arranged in different locations.
+The rehabilitation plans for the upper stories called for retention of the atrium but the removal of all historic fabric behind the perimeter walls of the atrium in order to create open plan offices.
+In addition the perimeter walls of the atrium would be rebuilt in a different configuration, with doors and windows suggestive of the historic ones, but narrower and arranged in different locations.
 Despite later alterations, the historic plan and the interior spaces of the building on the upper floors are quite distinctive, even though carried out in relatively simple materials.
 The arrangement of two rings of rooms around the atrium is unusual for a building of this period and construction and needed to be retained in any project.
 The proposed rehabilitation would all but obliterate this distinctive configuration, thereby greatly impairing the historic character of the structure, and violating the "Standards for Rehabilitation."